ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/run-in-the-cloud/deployment-guide/ballerina-k8s-deployment-guide.md

 $ curl http://<EXTERNAL-IP>:<NODE-PORT>/helloWorld/sayHello
 ```

-## Kubernetes Deployment With Config Maps and Autoscaling
+## Kubernetes deployment with config maps and autoscaling

 For a more complex deployment, this demonstrates a Ballerina app that reads a greeting from a config map and responds to HTTP requests.
 It covers Kubernetes deployment with resource limits, autoscaling, config maps, and health probes using Code to Cloud.